-TROTECTION TORTI GENERATED

-Development of patent protection strategy

-Chalmers University of Technology

-Description of the practice

-The development of a patent protection strategy for a specific technology developed at the university consists of 3 major phases:

-The first step (1) is to create a preliminary US patent application.
-If successful then the university enters into (2) PCT.
+Dev elopment of patent protection strategy Chalmers University of Technology Description The development of a patent protection strategy for a specific technology of the developed at the university consists of 3 major phases: practice The first step (1) is to create a preliminary US patent application.
+If success- ful then the university enters into (2) PCT.
 The third phase (3) is to solicit national patent applications in the USA, the EPO (England, Germany, etc.) and Japan.
 For high-tech inventions these are the most prominent markets to seek patent protection.

-The decision criteria for deciding whether to enter into a phase are the following:

-1) USPPA

-- a.
-The University has a notion about the patentability of the invention and a general market overview - i.
-Entering into the USPPA is cheap so entering is quick and happens often

-2) PCT

-- a.
-Patentability - b.
-Market potential - i.
-Monetary, but not seeking any specific Return of Investment (ROI) the minimum is to achieve ROI of the patent investment - ii.
-The invention must be of interest for society growth since the University has a mission to be of benefit to the society - iii.
-A local market interest exists i.e. that a company or an organization in its own country sees its own interest - c.
-University strategy - i.
-The exploitation of the invention has relevance to the mission of the University - e.g. it was invented by a strong focus group of researchers
+Ine decision criteria for deciding whether to enter into a phase are the fol- 1) USPPA a.
+The University has a notion about the patentability of the invention and a general market overview , i.
+Entering into the USPPA is cheap so enter ing is quick and happens often 2) PCT a.
+Patentability b.
+Market potential i.
+Monetary, but not seeking any specific Ret the minimum is to achieve ROI of the pater turn of Investment (ROI)- nt investment ii.
+The invention must be of interest for soci- versity has a mission to be of benefit to the ety growth since the Uni- iii.
+A local market interest exists - i.e. that a tion in its own country sees its own intere company or an organiza- st i.
+The exploitation of the invention has releva University - e.g. it was invented by a strong ers ance to the mission of the g focus group of researchd.

-HEI' units d.
 Inventors co-operability i.
-The inventor is available and willing to contribute in the commercialization process.
-Due to the high demand on scientific and technological know-how about the invention, it is not possible to proceed if the inventor is not interested in taking part of the commercialization process.
-3) US, EPO, Japan - National phase License agreement with a partner is near confirmation or already in place The IP Office of the University as the unit responsible involved The research center which developed the technology External patent bureaus Expected effect The university ensures that it obtains proper protection over inventions that are worth protecting in accordance with defined criteria Other information This practice is applied repeatedly, whenever there is a new technology created with a potential value for the university and society
+The inventor is available and willing to contribute in the commer- cialization process.
+Due to the high demand on scientific and techno- logical know-how about the invention, it is not possible to proceed if the inventor is not interested in taking part of the commercialization process.
+3) US, EPO, Japan - National phase License agreement with a partner is near confirmation or already in place HEI' units The IP Office of the University as the unit responsible involved The research center which developed the technology External patent bureaus Expected The university ensures that it obtains proper protection over inventions that effect are worth protecting in accordance with defined criteria Other This practice is applied repeatedly, whenever there is a new technology cre- information ated with a potential value for the university and society

-University monitor application of IP Kunming University of Science and Technology Description of the practice The Division of Research and Development (DRD) will make a judgement whether the invention result can be protected under the current rule system The DRD supports researchers in developing a technical description report and helps them to draft the application of an invention deliver to the National Patent Office The DRD will monitor these activities HEI' units involved The Division of Research and Development Expected effect Researchers can get help from the university as mo uch as possible
+University monitor application of IP Kunming University of Science and Technology Description of the practice The Division of Research and Development (DR whether the invention result can be protected u tem The DRD supports researchers in developing a port and helps them to draft the application of a National Patent Office The DRD will monitor these activities D) will make a judgement inder the current rule sys- technical description re- an invention deliver to the HEI' units involved The Division of Research and Development Expected effect Researchers can get help from the university as me uch as possible